westonruter/script-modules-in-footer/README.md

 ## Description ##

 Prints script modules at `wp_footer` instead of at `wp_head` to improve performance by reducing network contention for the critical rendering path.
-This can be used with [Script Fetch Priority Low](https://github.com/westonruter/script-modules-in-footer) to improve performance even more.
+This can be used with [Script Fetch Priority Low](https://github.com/westonruter/script-fetchpriority-low) to improve performance even more.
 This is only relevant for block themes.

+This is a prototype for [#63486](https://core.trac.wordpress.org/ticket/63486) in WordPress core to test the performance impact.

+Important: This moves _all_ script modules to the footer.
+In WordPress core, script modules are used exclusively for the Interactivity API which uses server-side rendering, so they are safe to deprioritize by moving to the footer.
+However, if you have any script modules that are in the critical rendering path then you shouldn't use this plugin.

 ## Installation ##